makspaderin/vue-workshop/README.md

 The *cloubi2-default-product-theme-components-vue*-module provides dummy versions of Cloubi APIs i.e. APIs that mimic the behaviour of the real Cloubi APIs to an extent.
 They are used when running the Node.js development server (`npm run dev`) for the theme.
 The theme uses the real Cloubi APIs when deployed version to a server (`npm run deploy`).

 Making changes to the dummy APIs is possible by copying and editing the dummy implementations from the UI components library.
 Provide the edited dummy APIs to the theme in the `devel/main.js`-file.

+### How come some things are behaving differently on the `npm run dev` server and when the theme is actually to the server deployed?

+This answer ties in with the previous question: *How do I edit the responses given by the Cloubi APIs in the Node.js development server?*.
+Because the Node.js server, that is run with the `npm run dev`-command only uses a dummy API, it can sometimes behave drastically differently from the actual Cloubi APis.
+It is heavily encouraged that the theme is deployed for API integration and testing.

+### The navigation menu is not like the other components in the theme frame.
+What is up with it?

+Navigation menu pages are implemented as a separate component that is rendered direcly into the content response by the server.
+Therefore it does not need to be explicitly injected by the frame or the theme, when the page is changed.
+In this theme the component that replaces the default content is the `CloubiThemeMenu`-component.
+It is set as the renderer for the navigation content type in `src/script.js`.

+> It is possible to add a custom renderer for other types of content, too.
+More information about renderers can be found in the material API documentation.

+Altering the navigation page can be done by editing the `CloubiThemeMenu`-component or setting a custom renderer in the `src/script.js`.